International Divorce Solicitors

 If however the divorce has already started in another jurisdiction, our international divorce lawyers can partner with lawyers overseas to ensure you are properly represented and that the court has a complete picture of the worldwide assets.
-This will also help to ensure your financial needs and concerns are taken into account in that jurisdiction and that the deciding court, although not bound to adhere to it or even to give weight to it, is aware of the approach that the Family Court in this jurisdiction would take.
+This will also help to ensure your financial needs and concerns are taken into account in that jurisdiction and that the deciding court, although not bound to adhere to it, is aware of the approach that the Family Court in this jurisdiction would take.

 The fact that a marriage took place in a particular country does not mean that the divorce also has to take place in the same country.
 Equally, if you were married in or have lived most of the time in England, it may be advantageous to one of you to issue proceedings in another country with which there is a connection.
 Accordingly, if either you or your spouse has connections overseas, our international divorce lawyers can advise you on choosing the best country in which to file for the divorce.

 If proceedings are continuing in this jurisdiction and it is apparent that your partner is deliberately hiding assets offshore, we can take relevant action.
 A common example here involves issuing a freezing injunction, where there is a concern that assets may be placed out of the court’s reach.
 Such actions would prevent the transfer, sale or disposal of offshore assets.